WalterMarch/gitnotes/commitfiles.md

 # Commit files to the current branch

-After they have been added:
+After they have been added to the commit:
 ```
 git commit –m "message here"
 ```
-Add and commit:
+Stage and commit:
 ```
 git commit –a –m "message here"
 ```